Application model

 Synchronous workflow synchronous-workflow

-This is the most common kind of Rerun deployment, and also the simplest: one or more SDKs, embedded into the user's process, are logging data directly to a TCP Server, which in turns feeds the Native Viewer.
-Both the Native Viewer and the TCP Server are running in the same rerun process.
+This is the most common kind of Rerun deployment, and also the simplest: one or more SDKs, embedded into the user's process, are logging data directly to a gRPC server, which in turns feeds the Viewer.

 Logging script: